 In a first, Coronaviruses found in 2 species of Indian bats

-New Delhi, Apr 14: In a first, scientists have detected coronaviruses in two species of bats from four states in India, a Indian Council of Medical Research (ICMR) study has revealed.
+New Delhi, Apr 14: In a first, scientists have detected coronaviruses in two species of bats from four states in India, an Indian Council of Medical Research (ICMR) study has revealed.

 The researchers have tested throat samples of two bats species from seven states, of which samples from Kerala, Himachal Pradesh, Puducherry, and Tamil Nadu were found positive.